 - PGY-1: $79,697

 Mount Sinai guarantees a housing offer for all incoming residents at apartments near the medical center.
 Many residents choose this option, though it is not required.
 Specific assignments in Mount Sinai housing are offered based on a lottery system, and it is recommended that incoming residents apply immediately after matching into the program to increase the chances of getting a preferred apartment.
 Rental prices are frequently well below market rates for the area.
 Residents may apply as incoming singles, incoming couples, or incoming families.
 Apartments include studios, one bedroom, and multi-bedroom options.

 We encourage you to explore further at the Housing Website.

 Health Insurance and Other Benefits

-Mount Sinai offers a comprehensive package of benefits including health insurance with dental, vision, and prescription medication coverage, malpractice insurance, short term/long term disability, accidental death &dismemberment insurance, life insurance worker’s compensation, nursery care, dependent care reimbursement accounts, and a 403(b) plan.
-Residents receive 20 days paid vacation per year and 12 days of paid sick leave per year.
+Mount Sinai offers a comprehensive package of benefits, including health insurance with dental, vision, and prescription medication coverage, malpractice insurance, short term/long term disability, accidental death and dismemberment insurance, life insurance worker’s compensation, nursery care, dependent care reimbursement accounts, and a 403(b) plan.
+Residents receive 20 days of paid vacation per year and 12 days of paid sick leave per year.

 Residents receive a meal stipend, which can be used in the cafeteria and cafés located on Mount Sinai’s campus.
 The stipend for the 2023-2024 academic year was $1,000.